Loading

 Vermont DRBs have a documented pattern of citing traffic study quality as denial basis for large logistics facilities

 This was a preventable submission error.
 The denial was not a community values rejection — it was a data quality failure.
-A pre-filing peer review of the traffic study would have caught it.
+A pre-filing peer review of the traffic study identifies it.

 Don't Be the Next Case File